cschulzsuper/blazor-toolbar/README.md

 ### Create a Toolbar Component

 Add a new Razor component to your project, which is later used as element in the Toolbar.
-In this example a simple link ist generated.

 ```razor
 <button class="oi oi-plus" title="Increment counter" @onclick="OnClick"></button>

 @code {
     private void OnClick() {
         // removed for brevity
     }
 }
 ```

 ### Set the created Toolbar Component on a Page